Samir-GIIK/ArkZeroRP_SamJSON/README.md

 * You can **Parse a JSON String into a SamJSON Object** and get all the Properties or Array Items from it using the provided _GetPropertyAsX/GetArrayAsX_ functions
 * You can **Create a new empty SamJSON Object**, populate it with data using one of the _AddXProperty/AddXToArray_ functions and **generate a JSON string** out of it by calling _GetJSONString_
 * You can **Change values of Properties** of a existing SamJSON object by using the provided _SetXProperty_ functions
+* Dirty Properties - generate a JSON string that contain only properties that had their values changed after the initial parse
 * PrettyPrint - generate a nicely formated JSON string to print to logs, console or UI

 ![](Screenshot_2.png)